Beatrice Mukansinga

-Beatrice Mukansinga is a Rwandan women's rights activist who focuses on women who were adversely affected by the Rwanda genocide.
+Beatrice Mukansinga is a Rwandan women's rights activist who focuses on women affected by the Rwanda genocide.

 Biography

 She left Rwanda during the genocide and moved to Kenya.
 When she returned to Rwanda from Kenya in 1995, less than a year after the genocide, her family members including her parents and six brothers were also murdered during the genocide in 1994.

 Career

 We teach the women to forgive but not to forget.